pyeventsourcing/eventsourcing/docs/topics/process.rst

-To limit this discussion about process reliability even further, the reliability of the event processing described below is a separate concern from any programming errors in the policies or aggregates of a process application that may define pathological behaviour.
-Behavioural programming errors in process policies and in aggregate methods are beyond the scope of this discussion.
+To limit this discussion about process reliability even further, the reliability of the event processing described below is a separate concern from any programming errors in the policies, or aggregates, of a process application, errors that may define pathological behaviour.
+Unit testing for policies is demonstrated below.
+Behavioural programming errors, in process policies and in aggregate methods, are beyond the scope of this discussion.

 .. contents:: :local: